-The Alfa Genus V2 offers most of the features you’d want from a mid-range set of headphones.
-The buds are made from metal and feel sturdy, without being too heavy when hanging in your ears.
+The Alfa Genus V2 offers most of the features you’d want from a budget pair of headphones.
+The buds are made from metal and feel sturdy, without being too heavy in your ears.
 They look good, too, with a grey and silver finish and red highlights inside the silicone tips.

-The rubber-coated cable is thick and sturdy, but it tends to become tangled fairly regularly, especially if you’re careless and stuff the earphones into your pockets.
-If you’re of the more careful type, you’ll appreciate the small drawstring bag that Rock Jaw provides.
+The rubber-coated cable is thick and sturdy, but it tends to become tangled regularly, especially if you’re careless and stuff the earphones into your pockets.
+If you’re more the careful type, you’ll appreciate the drawstring bag Rock Jaw provides.
 You can keep the cable from bouncing around with the provided lapel clip.

 The in-line mic is loud and clear.
 I used it to make calls on both busy streets and from echo-ridden office rooms and no-one experienced any issues understanding what I was saying.